IBM-Cloud/ansible-collection-ibm/docs/ibm_is_instance_group_manager.rst

     The duration of time in seconds to pause further scale actions after scaling has taken place

-  max_membership_count (True, int, None)
+  min_membership_count (False, int, 1)
-    (Required for new resource) The maximum number of members in a managed instance group
+    The minimum number of members in a managed instance group

   id (False, str, None)